taniacomputer/Trigger/README.md

 >Trigger.app/Contents/MacOS/Trigger WEBVIEW wait

 What occurs once the link is clicked depends on the url:
-– A link to “next”, eg. <a href=”http://next”>NEXT</a>, makes Trigger proceed to the next web view/command pair.
+– A link to "next", eg. `<a href=”http://next”>NEXT</a>`, makes Trigger proceed to the next web view/command pair.
-– A link to “formParse”, eg. <a href=”http://formParse”>Submit</a>, will inspect any form values and return the results to stdout. before proceeding to the next web view/command pair.
+– A link to "formParse", eg. `<a href=”http://formParse”>Submit</a>`, will inspect any form values and return the results to stdout. before proceeding to the next web view/command pair.
-– A link to “quit”, eg. <a href=”http://quit”>Done</a>, terminates Trigger.
+– A link to "quit", eg. `<a href=”http://quit”>Done</a>`, terminates Trigger.
 Be sure to add http:// in the link URL (required by macOS 10.12.4+)

 ### COMMAND,NAME
-If an output file is specified (see ‘-o, –output’ option below), all named commands have their stdout and success status written to this file.
+If an output file is specified (see '-o, –output' option below), all named commands have their stdout and success status written to this file.
-A command is named by appending a comma followed by the name in quotations. eg. “policy -trigger mcafee”,”McAfee Security Agent”
+A command is named by appending a comma followed by the name in quotations. eg. "policy -trigger mcafee","McAfee Security Agent"

 ### OPTIONS
 **-t,–title <title>**